 Other Areas.
-This performance area is intended to include special issues that may arise on an occasional basis but are not included unless the significance of the issue rises to a level that is perceived to affect the quality of licensee performance.
+This performance area is intended to include special issues that may arise on an occasional basis but are not routinely included unless the significance of the issue rises to a level that is perceived to affect the quality of licensee performance.

-04. Program Adjustment Reviews.
+04.06 Program Adjustment Reviews.

+The Region may conduct program adjustment reviews to adjust the inspection program to address emergent plant performance issues (e.g., following issuance of significant enforcement action).
+The program adjustment reviews help to ensure that recommendations to the Director, Division of Fuel Management (DFM), for adjustments to the inspection program accurately reflect emergent licensee performance issues that may reveal themselves during the current performance assessment period.
+It is not the goal of a program adjustment review to formally identify ANIs, as these are typically identified during the comprehensive LPR.

-04.0 Safety-significant.
+04.07 Safety-significant.

-A term used in this IMC applicable to a findingsafety.
+A term used in this IMC applicable to a finding – whether self-revealing, identified through inspection, audit, damage assessment, or other means – that degrades a safety measure or function and creates a vulnerability that meets the criteria for escalated enforcement.

-04.0 Security-significant.
+04.08 Security-significant.

-A term used in this IMC applicable to a finding – whether self-revealing, identified through inspection, audit, damage assessment or other means – that degrades a security measure or function and creates a vulnerability that meets the criteria for escalated enforcement.
+A term used in this IMC applicable to a finding – whether self-revealing, identified through inspection, audit, damage assessment, or other means – that degrades a security measure or function and creates a vulnerability that meets the criteria for escalated enforcement.

 2604-05 RESPONSIBILITIES AND AUTHORITIES